 What Cake Mix To Use

-Cookie Dough Oreos begin with a cake mix and only require four other ingredients.
-With so few ingredients, the cake mix is very important to the end flavor and texture of these cookies.
+Cookie Dough Oreos start with a cake mix and only require four other ingredients.
+The cake mix is key to the flavor and texture of these cookies.

-We love the rich flavor this cake mix contributes to these cookies, plus it also has miniature chocolate chips that ripple throughout the cookies — yum!
-Grab the box, but don’t follow any package directions for preparing the cake; we’ll add our own ingredients.
+It adds rich flavor and includes mini chocolate chips that ripple throughout the cookies—yum!
+Grab the box, but don’t follow the package directions; we’ll add our own ingredients.

 What Pudding Mix To Use

-Beyond the cake mix and pudding mix, there are three other ingredients which I describe below:
+Beyond the cake mix and pudding mix, there are three other ingredients:

 • Eggs.
 Be sure to use large eggs.

-• Vanilla extract.
-This is a nice flavor enhancer — it’s also in the edible cookie dough and the frosting.
+• Vanilla extract enhances flavor and is used in both the edible cookie dough and frosting.

 Quick Tip